Imperal Docs

 Don't import the anthropic / openai SDK

-Don't read user.attributes for credentials
+Don't look for the user's credentials

 Don't loop unbounded